 Finance First 2 Years of Payments

 One unique feature about SBA construction loans is that not only can you roll in all the closing costs and construction interest, but in some cases, lenders will allow you to finance some of the new mortgage payments if you have a business that requires some lease up/ramp up like an assisted living facility or a self storage.
 In this case, it is actually possible to finance up to the first 2 years of payments for an expanding business constructing a new facility.

-Another way to acquire a property with no down payment is to leverage equity that exists on the balance sheet or on in a property of an existing business.
+Another way to acquire a property with no down payment is to leverage equity that exists on the balance sheet or in a property of an existing business.
 The key is having enough equity on your balance sheet or enough equity in another property that you can leverage in lieu of a down payment.
-Not all lenders are on board with this option, but it is available for stronger businesses/stronger borrowers and can result in some very good terms.
+Not many lenders are on board with this option, but it is available for stronger businesses/stronger borrowers and can result in some very good terms.

 For this to work, the existing business must be solid and must purchase the new business/building using the same corporate structure with the same borrowers/guarantors.